Sonoma Valley AVA

 Sonoma Valley is an American Viticultural Area (AVA) located within the Sonoma Valley landform occupying the southeastern portion of Sonoma County, California.
-The name “Sonoma” means 'Valley of the Moon' in the indigenous Chocuyen dialect.
-The wine appellation was established on December 4, 1981 as the nation's ninth, the state's seventh and the county's initial AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Sonoma Valley Vintners Association of Santa Rosa, on behalf of Sonoma Valley wineries and grape growers proposing the new viticultural area named "Sonoma Valley."
+The name "Sonoma" means 'Valley of the Moon' in the indigenous Chocuyen dialect.
+The wine appellation was established on December 4, 1981, as the nation's ninth, the state's seventh and the county's initial AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Sonoma Valley Vintners Association of Santa Rosa, on behalf of Sonoma Valley wineries and grape growers proposing the new viticultural area named "Sonoma Valley."

 The 72402 acre viticultural area cultivates 13000 acre under vine and is flanked by two mountain ranges: the Mayacamas Mountains to the east and the Sonoma Mountains to the west.
 The plant hardiness zone ranges from 9a to 10a.

 History

 Sonoma Valley has played a significant role in the history of California wine.
 The first vineyards in the valley were planted by Franciscan friars at Mission San Francisco Solano in 1823.
 In 1834, General Mariano Guadalupe Vallejo expanded these plantings.
-In the late 1850's Jacob Gundlach and Count Agoston Haraszthy established major plantings of the European vine, Vitis Vinifera, the first such plantings in the United States.
+In the late 1850s Jacob Gundlach and Count Agoston Haraszthy established major plantings of the European vine, Vitis Vinifera, the first such plantings in the United States.
 In 1857, Haraszthy established one of California's first successful commercial wineries here when he founded Buena Vista Winery.

 Sonoma Valley is also responsible for one of the most important technological advances in modern viticulture.
 It was in Sonoma Valley that Mr. Julius Dresel pioneered the first commercially successful grafting of vinifera vines onto native, disease resistant, root stock.
 During the last quarter of the nineteenth century this technique saved the California wine industry from extinction as phylloxera ravaged its vineyards.

 In 1900, there were approximately 4000 acre of vineyards in the Sonoma Valley producing hundreds of thousands of gallons of premium wine.
 These wines were well known and accepted not only in California but also in the Eastern United States and in Europe.
 The industry ballooned by 1920 with 256 wineries in Sonoma Valley with more than 20000 acre dedicated to grape vines.
 Prohibition affected Sonoma Valley as hard as any other wine region in California where most wineries were unable to continue operating.
 Recovery after the 1933 Repeal of Prohibition was slow, and only about 50 wineries survived.

 In 1969, there were still only 58 bonded wineries in Sonoma Valley.
 The valley viticulture industry began to expand rapidly in the 1970s and 1980s.
 By 1975 some 24000 acre of wine grapes were cultivated.
 Sonoma Valley boundaries were formally established in 1981 as the Sonoma County's first wine appellation.
 By 2005, there were 254 wineries, and over 65000 acre under vine.
 The wine industry annually contributes over $8 billion USD to the local economy.